Owner, Yoga Teacher and Therapist

 A few years ago I discovered the therapeutic approach to food found in Ayurveda philosophy, thanks particularly to a fabulous Ayurveda teacher Liese van Dam.
 For years great meals were simply about the taste, the texture and the presentation.
 It was a real eye opener to understand that for a lot of people, food is also about digestion.
 And how the 6 tastes - sweet, salty, sour, bitter, pungent and astringent - can help us all more easily digest the essential minerals and nutrients our bodies need.

-It's my absolute pleasure to welcome people to our home, and also to lead you on meditation walks through the surrounding forest paths, sharing some of the insights that living in a wilderness environment like this can reveal about our bodies and ourselves.
+It's my absolute pleasure to welcome people to our home, and also to walk with them (and our dogs and piglet) through the surrounding forest paths, sharing some of the insights that living in a wilderness environment like this can reveal about our bodies and ourselves.

 Dynamic, Ashtanga Yoga and Dance Teacher